 The ocean and seas cover over two-thirds of the earth's surface, provide food and minerals, generate oxygen, absorb greenhouse gases, determine weather patterns and temperatures, and serve as highways for 80% of the volume of international trade.

 To sustain life on Earth, sustainable use entails ocean, seas and marine resources conservation whilst contributing to the achievement of sustainable development, economic growth, and livelihoods.
 About 162 of 195 UNCTAD members have coasts, and 83 of them have a larger ocean space than land territory.

-UNCTAD is supporting developing countries to identify the opportunities and challenges that the oceans economy can bring.
-It also supports national trade and other competent authorities to design and create an enabling policy and regulatory environment that promotes the development and emergence of sustainable oceans economic sectors through the definition and implementation of national and regional oceans economy and trade strategies.
+UNCTAD is supporting developing countries to identify the opportunities and challenges that the growing global ocean economy can bring.
+It also supports national trade and other competent authorities to design and create an enabling policy and regulatory environment that promotes the development and emergence of sustainable ocean economic sectors through the definition and implementation of national and regional oceans economy and trade strategies.

 Sustainable Ocean Economy Classification